Danus365/redteam_playbook/docs/ai-red-team-in-practice/prompt_programming.md

 So in the LLM world, data can be treated with the following permissions - READ, WRITE and EXECUTE.
 It all depends how the LLM processes it.

-In order to induce the LLM to turn our injected data into **executable**, we need a few additional requests that would “groom” the context of the LLM into the agreeableness boundary.

 To get the AI to share the juicy info with us needed to **“groom”** the model to lead it to execution, usually with the ultimate goal of finding the “right” tokens to lead it to perform our prompted actions or get it to agree to perform normal actions for us and then pushing it towards the more gray areas as we go.
-Once we found “right” words, construct a prompt injection template that would consistently lead to getting it to execute the actions we want.

 Thats what the other legitimate requests are for, each request the LLM performs the more he is inclined to continue doing more requests.